TN 8 (07-93)

 Notice of this decision was sent to those PRC beneficiaries in suspense who it appeared could meet an exception to the alien nonpayment provisions.

-Refer claims inquiries and applications for benefits from, or on behalf of, persons in the PRC to OIO.
+Refer claims inquiries and applications for benefits from, or on behalf of, persons in the PRC to DIO.
 Include, if available, the individual's PRC address in Chinese characters.
-If it is not available, so advise OIO.
+If it is not available, so advise DIO.

 NOTE: Correspondence to the PRC cannot be delivered without a Chinese-character address.

-Refer the inquiry to the proper FSP in the PRC together with the Chinese-character address, if available.
+Refer the inquiry to the FBU in Manila for PRC together with the Chinese-character address, if available.

 3. Alien nonpayment inquiries

-Refer inquiries about the resumption of benefits to PRC citizens to the Office of International Policy (OIP), Division of International Program Policy and Agreements (DIPPA) if the:
+Refer inquiries about the resumption of benefits to PRC citizens to the Office of International Policy (OIP), Office of Foreign Programs Policy (OFPP) if the:

 Award was processed prior to July 1991; and